evilnerd/ConnectFour/readme.md

     - POST `/games/{key}/join`: Join an existing game
     - POST `/games/{key}/play`: Make a move in a game

+For more information about these endpoints and how to update the API docs, view the [Swagger/OpenAPI docs](swagger_README.md).

 ## Deployment

 The project uses Docker Compose for deployment with: